Home | About USIG | What's New | Events

 Assets of an institution generally revert back to the founder unless the charter stipulates otherwise.
 For other NCOs, assets remaining upon liquidation are to be distributed to another NCO that pursues the same objectives for which the liquidating organization was created, in accordance with the NCO’s governing documents, or to charitable purposes (Article 20(1), NCO Law).
 [15] If it is not possible to use the property in accordance with the organization's governing documents, it reverts to the state (Article 20(1), NCO Law).

-Public associations are similarly obligated to distribute remaining assets to advance the organization's objectives, and, in the absence of any indication in the governing documents how this is to be done, the general assembly votes how to distribute the remaining assets (Article 26, Law on Public Associations).
-[11] In the case of charities, remaining assets must be distributed for charitable purposes under the procedure stipulated in the charity's charter, or, in the absence of such provisions in the charter, as determined by the liquidation commission (Article 11, Charities Law).
-[12]
+Public associations are similarly obligated to distribute remaining assets to advance the organization's objectives, and, in the absence of any indication in the governing documents about how this is to be done, the general assembly votes on how to distribute the remaining assets (Article 26, Law on Public Associations).
+In the case of charities, remaining assets must be distributed for charitable purposes under the procedure stipulated in the charity's charter, or, in the absence of such provisions in the charter, as determined by the liquidation commission (Article 11, Charities Law).
+[7]

 D. Activities